9 Signs You Have a Leaky Gut

 The very first place everyone should begin is by following the 4R approach:

 - Remove.
-Remove all inflammatory foods that can damage your gut such as gluten, dairy, corn, soy, and eggs, as well as toxic foods, including sugar, caffeine, and alcohol.
+Remove all inflammatory foods that can damage your gut such as gluten, dairy, corn, soy, and eggs.
+You’ll also need to ditch toxic foods including sugar, caffeine, and alcohol.
 You’ll also want to eliminate any gut infections you have, whether caused by Candida overgrowth, Small Intestinal Bacterial Overgrowth (SIBO), or parasites.

 - Replace.
 Replace the bad with the good.
 Adding digestive enzymes to your regimen will help support optimal digestion and nutrient absorption, as well as assist your body’s intestinal repair and inflammation responses.

 - Reinoculate.
-Restore the beneficial bacteria in your gut with high-quality, high-potency probiotics to reestablish a healthy microbiome.
-I recommend 100 billion CFUs (colony forming units) while dealing with a leaky gut, and 30 billion CFUs as a maintenance dose.
+Restore the beneficial bacteria in your gut with high-quality, high-potency probiotics to re-establish a healthy microbiome.
+I recommend 100 billion CFUs (colony forming units) while dealing with a leaky gut.
+Transition to 30 billion CFUs as a maintenance dose.

 Repairing your gut is the first step in restoring your health.
 By overcoming leaky gut, you can reverse your symptoms, reduce your risk for a number of chronic illnesses, and start living your best life!